1989 (album): Lyrics and themes

 1989 is primarily about lost love, a theme that had been familiar in Swift's songs, but it depicts her different mindset on it.
 While her past albums situate her narrators as victims of ill-fated romance with vindictive and antagonistic attitudes, 1989 explores failed relationships through wistful and nostalgic perspectives.
 Inspired by her disenchantment with a "happily ever after" romance, she became aware of the "gray areas" of real-life situations and realized she could feel content with a failed relationship.
 According to Swift, the 1989 songs altogether constitute a story line; its liner notes include 13 one-sentence "secret messages" for the songs, and they collectively narrate a past love that leaves Swift's narrator going through heartbreak, recovery, and self-discovery.
 (Note: The "secret messages" of Swift's songs are decoded by arranging certain capitalized letters in each song's lyrics, printed in the album booklet, in the order they appear to spell out a certain word or phrase.)
 Molly Lambert, in her review for Grantland, opined that the central narrative revolves around a strong yet fragile sexual and intimate connection, with murky distinctions between love and lust.

 Expanding on Swift's autobiographical songwriting, the lyrics of 1989 were influenced by and contain references to her personal life.
 They address romantic regrets caused by bad decisions and irreversible pain, but Swift's narrator remains empowered and unwaveringly hopeful that things will work in her favor.
 Several reviewers opined that the songs showcased her jaded outlook on romance after the dramatic heartbreaks depicted in past albums, with Swift saying that she became more pragmatic.
 Sex and intimacy, which she had explored obliquely on Red, are more explicitly depicted here, particularly on "Style" and "Wildest Dreams".
 "Blank Space", "Style", "Shake It Off", and "All You Had to Do Was Stay" showcase self-assurance and self-awareness, while "I Wish You Would" and "How You Get the Girl" demonstrate her starry-eyed visions of a lasting romance.
 For Lambert, 1989 depicts a transformation in Swift's persona, "between her fairy-tale idealizations of love and her recently acquired cynicism".

 Although Swift's lyrics retain the storytelling aspect that had been nurtured by her country music background, they show a strong influence of pop music songwriting: they are less detailed and more ambiguous, and contain more repetitions of the track titles to create memorable hooks.
-Perone argued that the lyrics were less directly biographical and more metaphorical, allowing for wider interpretations.
+Perone argued that the lyrics were less biographical and more metaphorical, allowing for wider interpretations.
 According to the musicologist Nate Sloan, 1989 abandons the "Time-Shift paradigm" that had informed Swift's previous works.
 While her country songs tell stories with their verses detailing the different stages and final refrains detailing the resolutions, the 1989 songs have all of their refrains repeating the same phrases and use a "frozen-in-time song structure", symbolizing an emotional intensity lingering in the present without any progress or conclusion.